brian546/LSTM_stock_predict/TRADING.md

 Take profits on RSI >70 or MACD bearish crossover, or when price closes below the lower Bollinger Band.
 Accelerate exit if ML predicts a price decrease (bearish signal) even if indicators are mixed.
 Stop-loss: 3% below entry
-Trailing stop: Use the 20-period SMA.
+Trailing stop: Use the 50-period SMA.
 # Risk Management:
-Position size: 3% of portfolio
+Portion size: 70% of portfolio

 # Steps:
 Load ML predictions (LSTM from inference.py CSV output)